gem/oq-engine/doc/manual/oq-manual.rst

-The output file lists the mean loss aggregated for each tags present in the exposure model and selected by the for all loss types (amongst “structural”, “nonstructural”, “contents”, or “business_interruption”) for which a vulnerabilitymodel file was provided in the configuration file.
+The output file lists the mean loss aggregated for each tags present in the exposure model and selected by the for all loss types (amongst “structural”, “nonstructural”, “contents”, or “business_interruption”) for which a *Vulnerability Model* file was provided in the configuration file.

 Total loss statistics